end-of-game/vertx-voting-app/vote/frontend/README.md

 # Build

 Run `npm run build` to build the project.
-The build artifacts will be stored in the `../webroot/` directory. docker build -t vertx-voting-app/vote-front:dev .
+The build artifacts will be stored in the `../target/classes/webroot` directory.

-# RUN
-docker run --name angular-client -p 4200:4200 vertx-voting-app/vote-front:dev